ktchu/Math-Puzzle-Web/puzzles/QJPw39GoZWGLPNgzmqFXBa-puzzle.md

 ## Area Wars - Squares vs. Rectangles

-It is well-known that if we are allowed to change the width and height of a rectangle but keep the perimeter $P$ fixed, then we make the area largest by making the rectangle a square.
+It is well-known that if we are allowed to change the width and height of a rectangle but keep the perimeter fixed, then we make the area largest by making the rectangle a square.

 Show why this is true.